 International Gathering of Highland Breeders in June 2006 in Sheridan, WY.
 The

 3rd International Gathering was held in Glasgow, Scotland in

-September/October 2010.
+New Zealand in November 2014.
 We value the relationships, both professional and

 personal, formed at these association gatherings, as we do those formed at our